-About a year ago I wrote two posts about the dark side of aromatase inhibitors, also known as, the drugs we love to hate.
-You can read Part 1 here and Part 2 here.
-Those two posts continue to be two of my most read posts and I frequently get emails about them, so I thought it might be time for an update.
-I won’t rehash what I covered in those posts, but as far as my personal experience goes, it’s been about one year since I stopped taking anastrozole (Arimidex®) and made the switch to exemestane (Aromasin®).
+Those two posts continue to be two of my most-read.
+Frequently, I get emails about them, so I thought it might be time for an update.
+I won’t rehash what I covered in those posts, but as far as my personal experience goes, about two years or so after starting on endocrine therapy, I stopped taking anastrozole (Arimidex®) and switched to exemestane (Aromasin®).

 Rather my main intent was to stress, as always, that no one should ever suffer in silence.